Skip to content ↓

 Achievements

-Our students have worked hard to earn the school the Eco-Schools Green Flag award which recognises our commitment to environmental education, waste reduction, and energy efficiency.
-As well as being awarded the Anglian Water Eco Advocates Award 2025 for demonstrating and promoting eco-friendly practices in and out of school.
+Over the past three years, the students have worked hard to earn the school the Eco-Schools Green Flag award which recognises our commitment to environmental education, waste reduction, and energy efficiency.
+As well as being awarded the Anglian Water Eco Advocates Award 2025 for demonstrating and promoting eco-friendly practices in and out of school